buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 > It is not that we have little time: the truth is that we waste much of it.
 (Lucius Annaeus Seneca)

-From fastest to slowest there is the resolution of Actions.
+Actions are resolved from fastest to slowest.

-The Narrator will ask the fastest, the one with the highest initiative, to declare their Actions and act, then proceed to ask and have the other players and enemies act.
+The Game Master will ask the fastest character, the one with the highest initiative, to declare their Actions and act, then proceed with the other players and enemies.

-In this way, the choice of action occurs when it' \*\*s the player' \*\*s round, who can act based on Actions and resolutions that have already taken place.
+In this way, the choice of Action occurs during the player' \*\*s turn, allowing them to act based on Actions and resolutions that have already taken place.

 ### Time (Rounds, Minutes and Turns)

 > Hesitation is the death of advantage (Magic, V.E.
 Schwab)}

-A **round** lasts about 10 seconds, it' \*\*s a time frame sufficient to act, run, talk... fight.
-A Minute is therefore 6 rounds and a Turn lasts 10 Minutes (or 60 rounds).
+A **round** lasts about 10 seconds, a time frame sufficient to act, run, talk, or fight.
+A Minute is therefore 6 rounds, and a Turn lasts 10 Minutes (or 60 rounds).

 Rounds are used in combat scenes or where tension must remain constantly high and each Action corresponds to an evolution of the situation.

 ### Reactivation Time of Objects and Abilities

-Unless otherwise specified, an object or Ability that provides a certain number of uses per day *e.g. once per day* recharges at the dawn following the use.
+Unless otherwise specified, an object or Ability that provides a certain number of uses per day, *e.g., once per day*, recharges at dawn after use.

 ## Actions in a Round

 A character can perform up to 3 Actions, 1 Immediate Action, and 1 Reaction Action per Round.
 They can also use 1 or more Free Actions if available.

-If the initiative rolled is the fastest and is 8 or more points higher than the second, in that round they can use one additional Reaction or Immediate Action.
-If the differential is at least +16, their great reactivity allows them to perform one additional Action.
+If a character has the fastest initiative and their result is 8 or more points higher than the second-highest result, they can use one additional Reaction or Immediate Action in that round.
+If the difference is at least +16, their great reactivity allows them to perform one additional Action.

 Actions can be executed in the preferred order.